Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

-The following result states the equivalence of our original contracting problem\footnote{As observed by Yuliy Sannikov in private communication with us, the principal problem may actually be directly defined by the relaxed formulation \eqref{Principalbar}.} with $\overline{V}^{\rm P}$, and characterises the face--lifted reward $\overline{F}$ in closed form in terms of the concave conjugate functions
+where $\Cfrak_R:=\{\mathbf{C}\in\Cfrak: V^{\rm A}(\mathbf{C})\ge u(R)\}$, for some subset $\Cfrak\subset\Cfrak^0$ defined in \Cref{sect:contract} below.
+The following result states the equivalence of our original contracting problem\footnote{As observed by Yuliy Sannikov in private communication, the principal problem may be directly defined by the relaxed formulation \eqref{Principalbar}.} with $\overline{V}^{\rm P}$, and characterises the face-lifted reward $\overline{F}$ in closed form in terms of the concave conjugate functions